garrandall/popular-music-data/tracks/where-peaceful-waters-flow-gladys-knight-and-the-pips.md

-And Ill take you where peaceful waters flow (Peaceful waters flow) Hey, hey, if you trust me, Ill take you there where peaceful waters flow (Come and walk with me) Mmm...hmm...
+And Ill take you where peaceful waters flow (Peaceful waters flow) Hey, hey, if you trust me, Ill take you there where peaceful waters flow (Come and walk with me) Mmm...hm...
 (We can go where peaceful waters flow)